-What is the meaning of the color teal, what associations and psychological influences does it have, and what does it say about your personality if it’s your favorite color, or if you like to wear the color teal?
+What is the meaning and symbolism of the color teal, what associations and psychological influences does it have, and what does it say about your personality if it’s your favorite color, or if you like to wear teal?

 What Color is Teal?

-Teal is a shade of blue and green, similar to turquoise and cyan, however darker than both.
-Teal is most commonly considered a shade of blue.
+Teal is a tint variation of blue and green, similar to turquoise and cyan, however darker than both.
+Teal is most commonly considered a tint of blue.

 Origins & History